ClimateImpactLab/DataFS/docs/pythonapi.io.rst

 Now that our archive is up let's say we want to now pull it down and read it.
 Reading an archive file is an interface the python users will recognize.
 We initialize a context manager using the ``with`` statement.
-The actual call happens through :py:meth:`datafs.core.DataArchive.open`
+The actual call happens through :py:meth:`~datafs.core.data_archive.DataArchive.open`

 .. code-block:: python